.png?ver=s-GU47Gt5rUOBYYg4nKaug%3d%3d)

 Dr. Jamison will share her deeply personal experience with mania and depression and the impact on her intersecting worlds of researcher, clinician, teacher and patient.

-$15 - Unquiet Mind Book (free shipping with on-demand program purchase), $18 - Book only (includes shipping)
+$18 - Unquiet Mind Book only (includes shipping)

 State of the Science Symposium (CE)